Muhammed-Imam/SQL-Music-Store-Data-Analysis/README.md

-# SQL-Music-Store-Data-Analysis
+# SQL-Project-Music-Store-Data-Analysis
-This project will provide a practical opportunity to apply SQL skills in a real-world scenario, offering valuable insights into the operations and performance of a online music store.
+## Project Overview:
+In the SQL Music Store Data Analysis project, we delve into a comprehensive analysis of a fictional online music store's database using SQL queries.
+This project aims to extract valuable insights and trends from the store's data to aid strategic decision-making and optimize business operations.